How Long to Keep Invoices in the UK: HMRC Rules Explained

 Digital vs. physical storage

-Both digital and paper records are acceptable to HMRC.
-However, digital records are easier to manage, search, and backup.
-Make sure any digital copies are accurate and legible.
-Consider using a free invoice generator to create compliant invoices quickly.
+HMRC accepts both digital and paper records.
+Digital is easier to manage, search, and backup.
+Ensure digital copies are clear and accurate.
+A free invoice generator can help create compliant invoices quickly.

 Organising your records

-Organise your records by financial year and ensure they're easily accessible.
-Consider keeping a digital backup of all paper records and regularly updating your storage systems.
+Sort records by financial year and make them easily accessible.
+Keep a digital backup of all paper records and update your storage regularly.

 | Business Type | Record Retention Period |